Grants and Research Funding

 Therefore, each year Breast Cancer UK sets aside a proportion of its income for the purposes of supporting scientific research.

 We work with scientists that are spearheading world class research into the existence and potential effects of cancer causing and hormone disrupting chemicals on the human breast.
-We are pleased to have awarded grants to projects being undertaken by Brunel University, Kings College London, Reading University and The University of Leeds and previously, to The University of Ulster and The Gordon Research Conference.
+We are pleased to have awarded grants to projects being undertaken by Brunel University, King's College London, Reading University, the University of Leeds (Dr Thorne) and the the University of Leeds (Dr Matthews) and previously, to The University of Ulster and The Gordon Research Conference.
 You can read more about these projects by navigating the column on the left hand side.

 How to apply

-Applications are invited from initiatives which demonstrate a contribution to Breast Cancer UK’s charitable objective to further research into the environmental and chemical causes, prevention and treatment of breast cancers.
+Applications are invited from initiatives which demonstrate a contribution to Breast Cancer UK’s charitable objective to further research into the environmental and chemical causes and prevention of breast cancers.

 Applications must adhere to our Grant Funding Submission Criteria and Terms and Conditions.
 Grant Funding Submission Criteria and a Grant Application Form can be downloaded and submitted to firstname.lastname@example.org

-Assessment of applications is normally completed within three months of the submission deadline.
+Assessment of applications is normally completed within four months of the submission deadline.

 For more information or to discuss our grants programme please email Dr Margaret Wexler or call 0845 6801322